-- To allow a student to continue in the PhD program past the seven-year time limit, the student must request a time extension from the Graduate School. - The request must 1) present compelling evidence that the student's dissertation is in progress; 2) provide a plan and timeline for completion of the dissertation, and 3) explain how the student has remained current in his/her field. - The Time Extension Request form is used to transmit the request. - The request must first be submitted to the Director of the PhD Program 6 months prior to the student's seven-year expiration date. - Once the request is reviewed by the PhD Program Committee, the request and the PhD Program Committee recommendation is forwarded to the Graduate School for a final decision. - The maximum for time extensions is three years.
+- To allow a student to continue in the PhD program past the seven-year time limit, the student must request a time extension from the Graduate School. - The request must 1) present compelling evidence that the student's dissertation is in progress; 2) provide a plan and timeline for completion of the dissertation, and 3) explain how the student has remained current in his/her field. - The Time Extension Request form is used to transmit the request. - The request must first be submitted to the Director of the PhD Program 2 months prior to the student's seven-year expiration date. - Once the request is reviewed by the PhD Program Committee, the request and the PhD Program Committee recommendation is forwarded to the Graduate School for a final decision.